 Class Iii Hitches

-Understanding these hitch types will help you choose the right one for your Subaru.
-Each class serves a specific purpose.
-Make sure to select the one that matches your towing needs.
+Understanding these hitch types helps you pick the right one for your Subaru.
+Each class fits a specific purpose.
+Select the one that matches your towing needs.

 Factors Influencing Installation Cost

-Installing a hitch on your Subaru can vary in cost.
-Several factors influence these costs.
-Understanding these factors helps you budget better.
+Installing a hitch on your Subaru varies in cost.
+Several factors play a role.
+Knowing them helps you budget.

 Vehicle Model

 The Subaru model affects the installation cost.
-Different models have unique designs.
-For instance, an Outback may cost more than an Impreza.
-The table below shows the estimated costs for different models.
+Models have unique designs.
+An Outback may cost more than an Impreza.
+The table below shows estimated costs for different models.

 Hitch Type

 There are various hitch types.
-Each type has a different cost.
-For example, a basic rear hitch is cheaper.
+Each has a different cost.
+A basic rear hitch is cheaper.
 A custom hitch costs more.
 Here are some common hitch types:

 Labor Charges